asyncvlsi/ocaml_act/examples/README.md

 }
 ```

+Here is how that same process might look as (heavily commented) OCaml code:
 <!-- $MDX file=lukas_example.ml,part=lukas_example -->
 ```ocaml
 (* First, importing the Jane Street's Core library and the OCaml Act library *)